codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 This Git Source application creates an application manifest with the `<cluster-name>` for every cluster managed by the GitOps Runtime.
 The `include` field in the `<cluster-name>` application manifest determines which subdirectories in the `resources` directory are synced to the target cluster.

-## Use case: Adding integration resources
+## Use case: Integration resources for Runtimes
-When creating a new GitOps Integration resource, such as a container regsitry integration for example in the Codefresh UI, you can define the GitOps Runtimes and clusters to which to apply that resource.
+When creating a new GitOps Integration resource, such as a container registry integration for example in the Codefresh UI, you can define the GitOps Runtimes to which to apply that resource.
 The `app-proxy` saves the resource in the correct location in the Shared Configuration Repo, and updates the relevant Argo CD Applications to include it.

 ## Use case: Create application for distribution across all GitOps Runtimes
 In this scenario, you want to distribute an application configuration to all GitOps Runtimes within your Codefresh account.
-Instead of manually copying the manifest to each Runtime or creating the application in the UI for each Runtime, you can create the manifest, store it in the correct location in the shared repository, and deploy it consistently across all environments.
+Storing the application manifest in the `resources/all-runtimes-all-clusters` directory of the Shared Configuration Repository makes it automatically accessible to all the GitOps Runtimes in the account and to all the clusters managed by those Runtimes.

 Here's how to do this with the Shared Configuration Repo: